 Enlightenment through six two: 1) not to take by ruse or force, or 2) to abide by the rules.
 To act against the norm of Yi by extorting food from those below and also to approach those above for food in an abnormal way signify that one doesn’t follow the rules.
 It is ominous to act in such an aggressive way.
 Even if this line is nourished and changes to masculine, the hexagram will become Sun (41), diminution, where it is requested to diminish itself to enrich those above in a manner of balancing their masculinity.
 Sun also suggests lessening one’s desire.

 The 3rd line

-Text: (The subject is in a state of) transgressing Yi (nourishment); it is ominous to persist.
-(The subject shall) not to be employed for ten years; nothing is favourable.
+The subject is in a state of transgressing Yi (nourishment); to persist is ominous.
+For ten years it shall not to be employed; nothing is favourable.

 Line 3 is a void feminine and correlates with masculine line 6, the source of nourishment.
 Supposedly it is entitled to receive food from line 6, but actually by being at the end of the lower trigram, it has been provided with food for a long time.
 It should be content with what it has received, and convert food into nutrition for the body as repayment.
 However it remains stationary at the position for marching upward, signifying that it stops itself from paying back with gratitude.
 As a result, it is refused by line 6, the representative line of the upper trigram Gen, to stop.